emmett-framework/emmett/docs/dal/operations.md

 #### String and text operators

-An operator you may be familiar with is the `like` one, that produce a *LIKE* operation on the database.
+An operator you may be familiar with is the `like` one, that produces a *LIKE* operation on the database.
 It works pretty similar to writing a raw sql query with a *LIKE* condition:

 ```python
 db(Event.name.like("party%"))